aileot/nvim-thyme/README.md

  :fnl-dir "fnl"
  :macro-path "./fnl/?.fnlm;./fnl/?/init-macros.fnlm;./fnl/?.fnl;./fnl/?/init-macros.fnl;./fnl/?/init.fnl"}
 ```

+However, _you don't have to prepare it by yourself!_

+If `.nvim-thyme.fnl` is missing at `vim.fn.stdpath('config')` on nvim startup,
+you will be asked for confirmation.
+Once you agree, a new `.nvim-thyme.fnl` will be generated with recommended settings there.
+The generated file is a copy of [.nvim-thyme.fnl.example][].

+For all the available options,
+see the [section](./docs/reference.md#options-in-nvim-thymefnl) in the reference.

 For performance, you can `bootstrap` _macro_ plugins inside `.nvim-thyme.fnl`
 since, on missing a module written in Fennel, `.nvim-thyme.fnl` is always